TechPreacher/azure_loadtest_terraform/README.md

 # Azure Load Test Bicep Project for Azure Database for PostgreSQL Flexible Server with Replica

-This project contains Bicep templates for deploying Azure Load Test resources.
+This project contains Bicep templates for deploying Azure Load Test resources and a Python application for database management.
-This template deploys an Azure Load Test resource, an Azure KeyVault, an Azure Database for PostgreSQL Flexible Server with a replica and a User Assigned Managed Identity to access KeyVault from the load test.
+The template deploys an Azure Load Test resource, an Azure KeyVault, an Azure Database for PostgreSQL Flexible Server with a replica and a User Assigned Managed Identity to access KeyVault from the load test.
 The load test uses an Apache JMeter script to test the database.
 User credentials and JMeter script parameters are stored in the KeyVault.

-## Files
+## Project Structure

+### Bicep Infrastructure

-- `main.bicep`: Main template that creates a resource group and deploys all resources (subscription scope)
+- `bicep/main.bicep`: Main template that creates a resource group and deploys all resources (subscription scope)
-- `resources.bicep`: Module that deploys all resources within the resource group
+- `bicep/resources.bicep`: Module that deploys all resources within the resource group
-- `parameters.json`: Parameters file for customizing deployments
+- `bicep/parameters.json`: Parameters file for customizing deployments

+### Python Database Application

+The project includes a Python application in the `create_database` directory that helps create and populate the PostgreSQL database created by the Bicep deployment:

+- `create_database/database_setup.py`: Python script to initialize and populate the PostgreSQL database
+- `create_database/streamlit_app.py`: Streamlit web application to view and edit data in the database
+- `create_database/data/sample_data.json`: Sample data for database initialization

 ## Deployment